Mark Hamill on Lightsaber Battle-Martial Arts Connections

-Editor’s Note: (re-publication today on #MayThe4th Post originally ran in December 2015, as the first Star Wars movie in 13 years was coming out)

 What in the universe does Mark Hamill hosting a special on lightsaber duels have to do with sports?
-Well, not much.
-Unless you’re really big into fencing, which is obviously a cousin of light saber fighting.
-Mark Hamill, a man who needs no introduction as Luke Skywalker, will appear on ESPN’s SportsCenter Featured not because he’s doing anything overly sports-oriented.
+More than you think.
+Fencing is obviously a cousin of light saber fighting.
+Mark Hamill, a man who needs no introduction as Luke Skywalker, will appear on ESPN’s SportsCenter Featured for the cause of corporate self-promotion and cross-promotion.

-He’s there because of corporate self-promotion and cross-promotion, or as its known by its corporatespeak euphemism buzzword- synergy.
+Or as its known by its corporatespeak euphemism buzzword- synergy.
 Disney owns both the Star Wars franchise and ESPN, meaning it’s time to use one media juggernaut to aggressively promote another media juggernaut.

-ESPN is WAY more a marketing/promotions company than they are a news service.
-It’s been that way for a very long time.
+ESPN is WAY more a marketing/promotions company than they are a news service, and it has long been that way for many years.

 We’re totally cool with promoting their self-promotion because we have Star Wars fever too.
-As it’s getting to be time to pre-order cinema tickets and find an opening weekend showing that’s not sold out yet, a Star Wars, or Mark Hamill post is truly in order.

 Here’s the gist of the show:

-Note: Editor’s Note: (re-publishing this post ahead of #MayThe4th.
-It originally ran in December of 2015, as the first Star Wars movie in 13 years premiered)